greydoubt/sqlite.js/README.md

 SQLite uses a dynamic type system where the type of a value is associated with the value itself, allowing flexibility in how data is stored and retrieved.

-SQLite has four primary data types:
+SQLite has five primary data types:

+NULL, or Gobu-Gobu Nothing Ever

 INTEGER, or Gobu-Gobu Beam From Star Ship Monotone Object Garbled